marcsalou23/Juego-Trivial-Quiz/README.md

 # Trivia Quiz App

 This is a Trivia Quiz App that allows users to answer random trivia questions.
 The app is built using React for the front-end and Node.js for the back-end.
-It provides an engaging and fun way for users to test their knowledge across various categories.
+It provides an engaging and fun way for users to test their knowledge.

 ## Features